learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Passing Regex Expressions

-Another useful feature is passing regex expressions into a Find statment.
-For example, you may have noticed that the star ratings for each of the books is encapsulated within a p tag whose class reads "star-rating ...".
+Another useful feature is passing regex expressions into a Find statement.
+For example, you may have noticed that the star ratings for each of the books are encapsulated within a p tag whose class reads "star-rating ...".
 Let's take a look at how you could extract these features.

 ```python